Published on Wednesday, July 3, 2024, last updated

 Using Markdown for Formatting

-Markdown is a lightweight markup language that can be used to format commit messages, making them more readable and organized.
+Markdown is a straightforward markup language that helps format commit messages, making them more visually appealing.

 Part 4: Git Commit Message Best Practices